-Over the twenty-five plus years that the Saada herd has been in existence we have developed our own management methods and style.
-We will try to explain to you how we grow the big milky does that we like.
+Over the thirty plus years that the Saada herd has been in existence we have developed our own management methods and style.
+We will try to explain to you what we do.
 But please keep in mind that we live in a specific climate with the facilities and feeds that are here.
 Each individual herd needs to look at the specifics of their own circumstances and develope management that is appropriate to them.
 We offer our suggestions to assist and to provide food for thought - not as the "only" way to manage dairy goats.

 All births are attended and navels and hooves are dipped in 7% iodine.
-We feed newborns either heat-treated goat or cow colostrum - 2 to 4 oz. (depending on the size of the kid) for one or two feedings.
+We feed newborns either heat-treated goat or cow colostrum for one or two feedings.
 After that kids are fed up to six times a day for the first week, then four times a day for a month, then three times a day for a month, then two times a day for one to two more months, and finally once a day until they are weaned at between five and seven months old.
 Most people wean them younger than we do, but this works for us and we prefer the results to those obtained from heavy grain feeding.

-We gradually increase the amount of milk fed from 2 to 4 oz per feeding to 8 oz. over the first week or so.
-The amount continues to increase until they are getting a little over a half gallon in total per day.
-Kids continue with that amount per day until they go to once a day feedings, when we only give them a quart.
+We gradually increase the amount of milk fed from 2 oz per feeding to 6 oz. over the first week or so.
+The amount continues to increase until they are getting a little over a quart in total per day.
+Kids continue with that amount per day until they go to once a day feedings, when we only give them a pint.

 We begin offering a little grass hay and alfalfa hay after the first week.
 This too in increased as they begin to eat more of it.
 Initially you may have to remove old hay and offer fresh, as they won't finish it, but eventually you'll need to increase the quanity to around 2 or 3 lbs per kid per day.
 We have pasture for our kids, so after the pasture greens, we cut back on the hay as we feel the grazing is better for them.
 But there is always some being offered.